ClimateMatchAcademy/course-content/projects/docs/project_guidance.md

 _Thursday, 27th July (AM) for groups in timezone slots 1, 3, and 4_

->**Professional Development:** Watch the interview about [Climate Science Psychology & Communication](https://climatematchacademy.github.io/professional_development/climate_psychology.html) and use the provided prompts to discuss the topic within your project group for 15 minutes.
+>**Professional Development:** Watch the interview about [Psychology of the climate crisis and climate science communication](https://climatematchacademy.github.io/professional_development/impact_talks.html#psychology-of-the-climate-crisis-and-climate-science-communication) and use the provided prompts to discuss the topic within your project group for 15 minutes.
 As agreed during introductions on W1D1, one project group in the pod should do this during the first 30 minutes of the project block, while the other should leave this for the last 30 minutes of the block.
 Also as decided on W1D1, two students should practice their leadership skills by leading the discussion from the front and from behind.

 Continue working on your project and start thinking about your conclusions.